ArtificialF9/se_project_spots/README.md

 # Project 3: Spots

-A interactive photo galleray that allows users to upload their photos and like photos uploaded by other users.
+An interactive photo gallery that allows users to upload their photos and like photos uploaded by other users.

 ## Project & Functionality